ivadomed/ivadomed/docs/source/tutorials/two_classes_microscopy_seg_2d_unet.rst

      "length_2D": [256, 256]
      "stride_2D": [244, 244]

-- ``postprocessing:binarize_maxpooling``: Use to binarize predictions across all classes in multiclass models.
+- ``postprocessing:binarize_maxpooling``: Used to binarize predictions across all classes in multiclass models.

   .. code-block:: xml

       "binarize_maxpooling": {}

-- ``transformation:Resample``: Use to resample images to a common resolution (in mm) before splitting into patches, according to each image real pixel size.
+- ``transformation:Resample``: Used to resample images to a common resolution (in mm) before splitting into patches, according to each image real pixel size.
 In our case, we resample the images to a common resolution of 0.0001 mm (0.1 um) in both dimensions.